Harold Snoad: Directing and producing career

-After 38 years of working with the BBC, Snoad returned to the Theatre and in 2009 directed the stage play Say Who You Are.
-Later that year, he published his second book It's Bouquet - Not Bucket!
-In which he tells the behind the scenes story of the series.
-In the book he states that "My intention in writing this book is ... to provide the millions of fans of Keeping Up Appearance with a 'companion' to the series".
-On the fiftieth anniversary of the first airing of Dad's Army, Snoad gave an interview for the BBC, in which they said "The director of many of the earliest episodes of Dad's Army, which is 50 years old, has said he doubts many of today's shows will last as long."
-He went on to say that "Nowadays comedies are not so much family-viewing."
-He has given a number of talks on cruise liners, mainly on the Queen Elizabeth 2 on the subject of television comedy.
+After 38 years of working with the BBC, Snoad returned to the theatre and in 2009 directed the stage play Say Who You Are.
+Later that year, he published his second book It's Bouquet - Not Bucket!, in which he tells the behind-the-scenes story of the series.
+In the book he states that "My intention in writing this book is ... to provide the millions of fans of Keeping Up Appearances with a 'companion' to the series".
+On the fiftieth anniversary of the first airing of Dad's Army, Snoad gave an interview for the BBC, in which he said "The director of many of the earliest episodes of Dad's Army, which is 50 years old, has said he doubts many of today's shows will last as long."
+He went on to say that "Nowadays comedies are not so much family viewing."
+He gave a number of talks on cruise liners, mainly on the Queen Elizabeth 2, on the subject of television comedy.

-In 2016 Snoad returned to directing television for the Animated short, Dads Army: A Stripe for Frazer which was a recreation of the original episode A Stripe for Frazer from 1969, of which all recording have since been wiped.
-Only the audio tape and the radio episode have serviced from the original episode.
+In 2016, Snoad returned to directing television for the Animated short, Dads Army: A Stripe for Frazer which was a recreation of the original episode A Stripe for Frazer from 1969, of which all recordings have since been wiped.
+Only the audio tape and the radio episode have survived from the original episode.